ammar-tanwar/bloglearnbay/posts/you-could-be-a-pro-in-data-science-by-self-assisting-data-scientist.md

 I think that really depends on where you are now and what you really want to do as a data scientist.

- Get good at stats, math and machine learning.
+ Get good at stats, math and Machine Learning.
 Take online data course.
     Learn to code.
 Computer science, development and a language.
     Understand databases.
 Data types, technologies store them, and methods to retrieve data.
     Master data munging, visualization and reporting.
 Tools.